-During the Summer Norway tour, we will travel by bus, train, plane and ship.
+During the Summer Norway tour, we will travel by bus, train, plane and boats.
 Since town and village centers are most accessible by foot, we expect to be walking quite a lot, although at a leisurely pace.
 To be able to fully enjoy the tour and participate in scheduled activities, you need to be able to walk, at a leisurely pace, up to 4 miles throughout the day, frequently on uneven and cobble stoned streets.
-Up in the north, there may even be snow on the ground and/or slippery conditions.
 You should be able to stand unassisted for up to 30 minutes, you should be able to climb stairs, get in and out of vehicles without assistance and manage your own luggage without assistance.
 Overall, this trip is not strenuous, although it is filled with outdoor activities.

 Sharing the same latitude as Alaska, Greenland and Siberia, Norway has a pleasant climate compared to those places.
 Due to the Gulf Stream and warm air currents, Norway has a friendlier climate than the latitude would indicate, and the coldest areas in the winter are often inland or far to the north.
-In summer, the most popular time to visit Norway, the weather is pleasant in the south, in the upper 50s (F), but it will get chillier as we travel north, down to the low 40s (F).
-The average September temperature in Bergen is 58°F high/48°F low; in Kirkenes it is 50°F high/40°F low; in Oslo it is 61°F high/47°F low.
+In summer, the most popular time to visit Norway, the weather is pleasant in the south, in the upper 50s (F).
+The average June temperature in Bergen is 64°F high/53°F low; and in Oslo it is 73°F high/56°F low.

-Norway's cities have Internet access available in internet cafes, hotel lobbies and in some public places.
+Norway's cities have Internet access available in internet cafes, hotel lobbies and in most public places.
 Cellular phone coverage is generally very good in Norwegian cities, although expect limited coverage in remote or mountainous areas.
 Both the Oslo and the Bergen hotels where we’ll be staying have complimentary WiFi Internet available for their guests in public areas and in rooms.
-We have purchased WiFi for our group to use free of charge during the coastal voyage on the M/S Nordkapp Expedition Ship.

-Norwegians are taught English since elementary school, so most people speak very good English.
-There are two official versions of Norwegian itself, one called Bokmail, spoken by about 85% of the population, the lesser known called Nynorsk.
+Norwegians are taught English since elementary school, so most people speak English very well.
+There are two official versions of Norwegian itself, one called Bokmål, spoken by about 85% of the population, the lesser known called Nynorsk.
 Nynorsk is identified as "new Norwegian," but it actually isn't.
 The language is a form of older dialects spoken in rural parts of the country.
 In the north, the Sami or Lapps have their own language, which is a distant cousin of Finnish.

 Gratuities for restaurants, guides and drivers are included in the cost of your tour.
 It is customary to tip the chambermaid 10-20NOK per day, the bellhop 10-20NOK for carrying your bags to your room.
 When on your own, it is customary to add 10% to the restaurant bill.
 Toilet attendants expect 4NOK.

-Here are some suggestions on what to bring back from Norway: lucky trolls, Vikings related gifts, pewter decorations, Christmas ornaments, Norwegian knifes, Norwegian sweaters and knitwear, chocolate and lakris, salmon and rakfisk, cod liver oil, brown cheese and cheese slicer.
+Here are some suggestions on what to bring back from Norway: lucky trolls, Viking related gifts, pewter decorations, Christmas ornaments, Norwegian knifes, Norwegian sweaters and knitwear, chocolate and lakris, salmon and rakfisk, cod liver oil, brown cheese and a cheese slicer.